Education

 NeurIPS, 2024.12, Vancouver, Canada

-We intrudocue IsCiL, an adapter-based continual imitation learning framework that incrementally learns sharable skills from different demonstrations, enabling sample efficient task adaptation using the skills.
+We introduce IsCiL, an adapter-based continual imitation learning framework that incrementally learns sharable skills from different demonstrations, enabling sample efficient task adaptation using the skills.

 Woo Kyung Kim*, Minjong Yoo, Honguk Woo